oracle/oci-compute-jenkins-plugin/README.md

    - **Description** - Provide a description for this Template.
    - **Usage** - It's recommended that you select "Only build jobs with label expressions matching this node" for now.
    - **Labels** - Enter a unique identifier which allows Jenkins to pick the right instance template to run Job.
-   - **Compartment** - Select a compartment where the instance will be created.
+   - **Compartment** - The compartment from which the new Instance is launched.
    - **Availability Domain** - Select the Availability Domain for your instance.
    - **Shape** - Select the Shape for your instance.
-   - **Image Compartment** -  The compartment from which to select the Instance's image. **Note:** if upgrading from v1.0.2 (or earlier) and Image is in a separate compartment than Default **Compartment** above, you may have to update the values in your existing Template configuration.
+   - **Image Compartment** -  The compartment from which to select the Instance's image. **Note:** if upgrading from v1.0.2 (or earlier) and Images are in a separate compartment than the default **Compartment** above, you may have to update the values in your existing Template configuration.
    - **Image** - Select the Image the instance will use. **Note:** Java should be installed on the image as a Jenkins requirement.
 Alternatively refer to "Init Script" in Step 10 to install Java on the newly launched instances.
+   - **Virtual Cloud Network Compartment** -  The compartment from which to select the Virtual Cloud Network and Subnet. **Note:** if upgrading from v1.0.3 (or earlier) and the VCN is in a separate compartment than the default **Compartment** above, you may have to update the values in your existing Template configuration.
    - **Virtual Cloud Network** - Select the Virtual Cloud Network for your instance.
    - **Subnet** - Select Subnet of your Virtual Cloud Network.
    - **Assign Public IP Address** - By default, the Plugin will assign a public IP to an instance, provided the subnet has an available public IP range.
 If this Option is unchecked, only the private IP is assigned.
-   - **Connect Agent using Public IP**	- By default the Plugin will connect to the public IP of the instance (agent).
+   - **Connect Agent using Public IP**	- By default the Plugin will connect to the public IP of the instance.
 If this Option is unchecked, the Plugin will connect to the private IP of the instance.
    - **SSH Public Key Name** - Enter ssh public key for your instance.
 For more information see [Security Credentials](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/credentials.htm).
    - **SSH Private Key** - Enter ssh private key for your instance.
 For more information see [Security Credentials](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/credentials.htm).